ansible/tox-ansible/README.md

 To test with the latest versions of Ansible 2.7, 2.8, AND 2.9, add a comma-delimited list to the "[ansible]" section key "ansible".

+To pass a configuration file to "[ansible-lint](https://github.com/ansible-community/ansible-lint)", add the option "ansible\_lint\_config".
+Similarly to pass a config file option to "[yamllint](https://github.com/adrienverge/yamllint)", set the option "yamllint\_config" in the "[ansible]" section.
+Flake8 can be configured per its normal segment in your tox.ini file.
+All three of these commands are run as part of the "lint\_all" environment that this plugin creates.

 requirements.txt
 ----------------